urwid/urwid/README.rst

 About
 =====

-Urwid is a console user interface library for Python on Linux, OSX, Cygwin or other unix-like OS.
+Urwid is a console user interface library for Python on Linux, OSX, Cygwin or other unix-like OS and partially supports Windows OS (see below).

 It includes many features useful for text console application developers including:

 - Applications resize quickly and smoothly